sydrawat01/qrifi/README.md

 ## :microscope: Usage

-If you do not want to install the template using a third party package, you can do so by installing this boilerplate manually from here.
+If you do not want to install the template using a third party package, you can do so by downloading this boilerplate manually from here.
 Here's how to do so:

 - Clone the repository